fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 Some applications make use of the raw electromagnetic fields, not just the input and output signals.
-We can do this by creating a dump box to save raw fields samples to disk.
-For troubleshooting malfunctioning simulations, this is quite helpful as one can identify the problematic region directly by visualization.
+We can do this by creating a dump box to save raw field samples to disk.
+For troubleshooting malfunctioning setups, this is quite helpful as one can identify the problematic region through direct visualization.

 Several kinds of dump boxes exist.